skillrepos/copilot-hands-on/labs.md

 3. Go ahead and save this file as part of the project.
 You can do this from the "3-line" menu under File->Save, or just use the keyboard shortcut (Cmd + S | Ctrl + S)

 4. Let's see if we get any different results if we provide Copilot additional context.
-Open the file create-tables.sql in the editor from the GitHub repository.
-(You can either select and open it from the file list or use the command below from the terminal.)
-Scroll through it and take a quick look at the contents.
+Delete the current contents of the dev.sql file.
+Now, let's grab the content from a file with database schemas and definitions and paste it into this file.
+Copy and paste the content from https://gist.github.com/techupskills/2ff6bcdee0915df27b007c073b019001 into the new file.

 ```
-code create-tables.sql

 ```

-5. Now with that file open, go back up to the top of the dev.sql file.
-Highlight and delete the comment and resulting query from step 2.
+5. With the new content pasted and saved, go to the top of the file and try the same comment again.
+This time you should see a more detailed query suggested by Copilot.

-6. Enter the same comment as before to request the query.
-(Basically, repeat step 2.)
-See what Copilot suggests this time.
-You can accept the suggestions or cycle through options.
-(If you first get a duplicate line as the query, just hit Enter and Copilot should start making more meaningful suggestions.)

 ```
 -- define a select statement to get all students enrolled in a course